So we, your people and sheep of your pasture, will give you thanks forever. We will praise you forever, to all generations. Psalm 79:13

 Therefore the Lord does not accept them.

 and punish them for their sins.”

 13 Then I said, “Ah, Lord God!
-The prophets tell them, ‘You will not see the sword, neither will you have famine; but I will give you assured peace in this place.’ ”
+The prophets tell them, ‘You will not see the sword, nor will you have famine, but I will give you assured peace in this place.’ ”

 14 Then the Lord said to me, “The prophets prophesy lies in my name.
 I did not send them.
 I did not command them.
 I did not speak to them.
 They prophesy to you a lying vision, divination, and a thing of nothing, and the deceit of their own heart.

 15 Therefore this is what the Lord says concerning the prophets who prophesy in my name, but I did not send them, yet they say ‘Sword and famine will not be in this land.’
 Those prophets will be consumed by sword and famine.
 16 The people to whom they prophesy will be cast out in the streets of Jerusalem because of the famine and the sword.
 They will have no one to bury them—them, their wives, their sons, or their daughters, for I will pour their wickedness on them.

 17 You shall say this word to them:

 ‘My eyes overflow with tears night and day,

 with a very grievous wound.